About Richard Stravitz

 • By Special Invitation, an exhibition at the prestigious National Sculpture Society, NY, NY

-Working primarily in bronze, Richard has studied at the following schools/studios:
+Working primarily in bronze, Richard has studied at the following schools/studios

 • Virginia Commonwealth University under Joseph Seiple